haiwen/seafile-admin-docs/manual/config/seafevents-conf.md

 ## Unit: MB
 office_file_size_limit = 10

-## From 9.0.7 pro, Seafile supports connecting to Elasticsearch through username and password, you need to configure username and password for the Elasticsearch server
-username = elastic           # username to connect to Elasticsearch password = elastic_password  # password to connect to Elasticsearch

 ## From 9.0.7 pro, Seafile supports connecting to elasticsearch via HTTPS, you need to configure HTTPS for the Elasticsearch server
 scheme = https               # The default is http.
 If the Elasticsearch server is not configured with HTTPS, the scheme and cafile do not need to be configured cafile = path/to/cert.pem    # The certificate path for user authentication.
 If the Elasticsearch server does not enable certificate authentication, do not need to be configured